 Sensitivity to Interest Rate and Economic Changes.
 Debt securities may be sensitive to economic changes, political and corporate developments, and interest rate changes.
 In addition, during an economic downturn or periods of rising interest rates, issuers that are highly leveraged may experience increased financial stress that could adversely affect their ability to meet projected business goals, obtain additional financing, and service their principal and interest payment obligations.
-Furthermore, periods of certain debt securities.
+Furthermore, periods of economic change and uncertainty can be expected to result in increased volatility of market prices and yields of certain debt securities.
 For example, prices of these securities can be affected by financial contracts held by the issuer or third parties (such as derivatives) related to the security or other assets or indices.